A remark on the attainable set of the Schr\"odinger equation: Results

 \section{Results}

-As stated in the introduction, we would like to consider potentials $V\in L^p_\mathrm{loc}(\R, L^\infty(\R^d))$, $p>1$.
+As stated in the introduction, we would like to consider potentials in $L^p_\mathrm{loc}(\R, L^\infty(\R^d))$, $p>1$.
 However, to obtain local compactness, it will be convenient to work in spaces that are duals of Banach spaces, and $L^p(I,L^\infty(\R^d))$, $I\subset \R$ a compact interval, is \emph{not} the dual of $L^{p'}(I,L^1(\R^d))$, but strictly contained therein (except for $p=\infty$; see Diestel and Uhl~\cite{DieUhl}).
 We will thus need to work in a somewhat larger space of \enquote{potentials}.
-The elements of $\left(L^{p'}(I,L^1(\R^d))\right)'$ can naturally be identified with $L^\infty$-valued measures that are absolutely continuous with respect to the Lebesgue measure.
-Since $L^\infty$ does not have the Radon-Nikodym property, there exist such absolutely continuous measures that do not have a density, and thus cannot be identified with a function.
+The elements of $\left(L^{p'}(I,L^1(\R^d))\right)'$ can naturally be identified with $L^\infty$-valued measures that are absolutely continuous with respect to the Lebesgue measure (c.f.~\cite[Thm.IV.1.1]{DieUhl}).
+Since $L^\infty$ does not have the Radon-Nikodym property (this can be seen by combining~\cite[Thm.III.3.2, Ex.III.1.1]{DieUhl}), there exist such absolutely continuous measures that do not have a density, and thus cannot be identified with a function.

 \begin{definition} For a compact interval $I\subset \R$, $p\geq 1$ and $p'=(1-1/p)^{-1}$ we define

 We define $M^p_\mathrm{loc}(\R)$ as those $L^\infty$-valued Borel measures on $\R$ whose restriction to every compact $I$ is an element of $M^p(I)$. \end{definition}